ansys/grantami-bomanalytics/doc/source/api/compliance/indicators.rst

 Indicators
 ==========
-The BoM Analytics API determines compliance against an indicator, which essentially represents a legislation with a threshold.
+The Granta MI BoM Analytics API determines compliance against an indicator, which essentially represents a legislation with a threshold.
 If a substance appears in a certain item, either directly or indirectly, in a quantity that exceeds that threshold, the item is non-compliant with that indicator.
-In cases where the legislation defines a per-substance threshold (for example, RoHS), then this per-substance threshold will be used instead.
+In cases where the legislation defines a per-substance threshold (for example, RoHS), then this per-substance threshold is used instead.

-Indicators can include a list of legislations, in which case a substance will be impacted by the indicator if it is impacted by one or more legislations included in that indicator.
+Indicators can include a list of legislations, in which case a substance is impacted by the indicator if it is impacted by one or more legislations included in that indicator.

 There are two different types of indicator, and they compute compliance in slightly different ways.
 It is therefore